Rooted in journalism. Driven by stories that matter.

 Directed and produced Bygone DC, a film that explores Washington, D.C.'s rich history through archival footage and personal interviews.
 The film spotlights iconic local establishments and landmarks that once defined the Greater Washington area, examining how their disappearance has impacted the community's cultural landscape.

-A short documentary chronicling the story of a remarkable group of women who operated an underground abortion service in the late 1960s and early 1970s, providing safe care to over 11,000 women during a time when access was illegal and deeply restricted.
+Code Name: Jane chronicles the story of a remarkable group of women who operated an underground abortion service in the late 1960s and early 1970s, providing safe care to over 11,000 women during a time when access was illegal and deeply restricted.

 Retro Report on PBS: Wall Street’s #MeToo Moment explores how women in finance challenged sexual harassment in the 1980s and ’90s, long before the #MeToo movement.
 Through archival footage and personal stories, it connects past struggles on Wall Street to ongoing efforts for workplace equality today.

-Short documentary that explores how conspiracy theories moved from the fringes of American society into the political mainstream, particularly during the Trump era.
+Conspiracy's Grip explores how conspiracy theories moved from the fringes of American society into the political mainstream, particularly during the Trump era.
 Through historical context, expert interviews, and real-world examples, it examines the social and psychological forces that fuel misinformation and distrust.

-Short documentary revisiting the 1997 trial of British au pair Louise Woodward, whose conviction for the death of an infant thrust shaken baby syndrome into the national spotlight.
+Shaken Baby Syndrome on Trial revisits the 1997 trial of British au pair Louise Woodward, whose conviction for the death of an infant thrust shaken baby syndrome into the national spotlight.
 The film examines the evolving science behind the diagnosis, highlighting how initial medical consensus has faced increasing scrutiny over time.

 This short film explores the origins of genetic engineering, tracing the journey from early IVF to today’s gene-editing tools like CRISPR.
 It highlights how once-controversial technologies have evolved, raising new ethical questions about where we draw the line between preventing disease and selecting traits.